Aksh1810/Fleet-Replacement-Analysis-Dashboard/README.md

 ├── style.css               # Custom styling and theming
 ├── sample_fleet_data.csv   # Sample dataset for testing
 ├── fleet_theme.json        # Theme configuration reference
-├── POWERBI_SETUP.md        # Legacy/Alternative setup guide
 └── README.md               # Project documentation
 ```

 ## 🔌 How to Use

-1.  **Open the Dashboard**: Simply double-click `index.html` to open it in any modern web browser.
+1.  **Open the Dashboard**: Visit the live demo link above or open `index.html` locally.
-2.  **Explore Sample Data**: The dashboard loads with generated sample data by default.
+2.  **Explore Default Data**: The dashboard initializes with a random sample of 75 vehicles.
 3.  **Import Your Data**:
     -   Click the **"📂 Import CSV"** button.
-    -   Select a CSV file containing vehicle data (ID, Make, Model, Year, Odometer, Cost/Dept).
+    -   Select a CSV file containing vehicle data.
+The dashboard supports standard headers (ID, Make, Model, Year, Odometer) and handles diverse formats.
-    -   The dashboard will automatically parse, normalize, and visualize your data.
+    -   *Reset Option*: Click **"🔄 Load Sample"** at any time to return to the sample dataset.
 4.  **Analyze & Act**:
     -   Use the filters (Department, Priority, Age) to narrow down the view.
     -   Review the "Recommendations" section for specific actions (e.g., "Immediate Action", "Short-Term Planning").